 Vertical Jigging-Mastering the Lift/Drop

 First is the simple lift/drop.
 My late father, Poppee had perfected the lift/drop to a science.
 At close inspection it didn’t look like he was doing much.
 But in reality, he was lifting the jig to get it off bottom to keep from snagging while still attracting fish.

 The distance the jig rises off bottom is the fish zone.
 The key to success is constant movement and to use the lightest jig possible that still lets you keep some contact with the bottom, once in a while.
 Contact doesn’t mean dragging but rather just a tick here and there to let you know you are close to contact.

 You would think it would be easy from a boat and it is if the boat is anchored.
 But if you are anchored, you are not moving and moving covers water and covering water puts you over the fish zone.
-So when in a boat you need to be moving, watching your locator for depth changes and adjusting jig depth accordingly.
+So when in a boat you need to be moving, watching your locator for depth changes and adjusting jig depth accordingly to catch walleye.

 Jig Weight is Vitally Important

 The difference between a 1/16th ounce jig and a 1/8th is huge to a seasoned jig fisherman.
 The difference between a #4 and #1 hook is monstrous!
 Fish feel that difference too, especially walleye.
 Unless they are aggressive fish, they will drop a heavy jig!
 On bodies of water that contain walleye, sauger, smallmouth and white bass, the difference between a one inch raise and a six inch raise determines which species you catch.

 My favorite styles of walleye jigs are made by B-Fish-N Tackle.
 The H20 precision jigs come in nine different weights between 1/16th and 5/8th of an ounce and a wide range of colors.
 That’s a lot of choices, but once the right weight is found, the fish party is on!